There are a few things certain in life: death, taxes, and MRT delays. Oh, and making CPF contributions, of course.

 You might feel cash poor, but your and your employer’s compulsory CPF contributions can really add up over the years, and there’s a chance you already have a nice five or six figure sum in there.

 It’s a good idea to make a CPF nomination once you start getting CPF contributions (ie. once you start working).
 You should also review your CPF nomination after big life events like marriage or a divorce.
-After all, you wouldn’t want your odious ex-spouse to end up inheriting your money!
+After all, you wouldn’t want your greedy ex-spouse to end up inheriting your money!

 Some important things to note